wuest/haskell-scotty-elm-ws-template/README.md

  * Edit the `.cabal` file to reflect the application's information
  * `make`

-The Makefile is generic, so updates to the cabal file are sufficient to be reflected automatically in the make targets.
+The Makefile is generic, so updates to the cabal file and `src/Const.hs` are sufficient to be reflected automatically in the make targets.

 ### Assumptions